DedSecInside/TorBot/README.md

 ### Features
 1. Onion Crawler (.onion).(Completed)
 2. Returns Page title and address with a short description about the site.(Partially Completed)
-3. Save links to database.(Not Started)
+3. Save links to database.(PR to be reviewed)
 4. Get emails from site.(Completed)
 5. Save crawl info to JSON file.(Completed)
 6. Crawl custom domains.(Completed)
 7. Check if the link is live.(Completed)
 8. Built-in Updater.(Completed)
+9. Visualizer module.(Not started)
+10. Social Media integration.(not Started)
 ...(will be updated)

 ## Contribute